Billie Eilish shares playlists of songs that inspired her debut album

 First up was the six-song “bad guy inspo” collection, which begins with Mac Miller‘s ‘Dang!” and features the likes of JID (‘Never’), Smino (‘Amphetamine’) and Julia Michaels (‘Pink’).

 On “xanny inspo” is Feist‘s ‘So Sorry’, LCD Soundsystem‘s ‘New York I Love You, But You’re Bringing Me Down’, Post Malone‘s ‘Stay’ and more.
-In the next post, Eilish revealed that ‘Wish You Were Gay’ was inspired by songs from Anne-Marie, Carla Morrison and Jessie Reyez.
+In the next post, Eilish reveals that ‘Wish You Were Gay’ was inspired by songs from Anne-Marie, Carla Morrison and Jessie Reyez.

 Bon Iver and Imogen Heap also feature on the ‘When The Party’s Over’ playlist, with their respective tracks ‘715 – CRΣΣKS’ and ‘Hide And Seek’ making the cut.

-‘Bury A Friend’, meanwhile, was revealed to have been influenced by Kanye West‘s ‘Black Skinhead’ and Tyler, The Creator‘s ‘Garbage’.
+‘Bury A Friend’, meanwhile, is revealed to have been influenced by Kanye West‘s ‘Black Skinhead’ and Tyler, The Creator‘s ‘Garbage’.
 Also appearing across the playlists are Daughter, Phoebe Bridgers and Sufjan Stevens.

 You can see the screenshots above.